St George's, University of London

-There are range of undergraduate and postgraduate scholarships and bursaries available to home and international students.
-Designed to assist with tuition fees, cost of living or a combination of the two, they can make a significant financial impact for students.
+There are a range of scholarships and bursaries available to home and international students.
+Designed to assist with tuition fees, cost of living, or a combination of the two, they can make a significant financial impact for students.

 Why study at St George's, University of London

 At St George’s, University of London, we’ve been improving health for over 250 years.
 As the UK’s specialist health university, we offer a wide array of medicine, science and allied health courses at both undergraduate and postgraduate level to provide you with the skills and experience you need to take your next step.